silversub/terraform/setup_cli.md

    any constructs that may need to be adjusted for correct operation with Terraform v0.12.

-   We recommend using this command in a clean version control work tree, so that you can easily see the proposed changes as a diff against the latest commit.
+   We recommend to use this command in a clean version control work tree, so that you can easily see the proposed changes as a diff against the latest commit.
    If you have uncommited changes already present, we recommend aborting this command and dealing with them before running this command again.